nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ### 5. Marking Tasks as Done
 Neko allows you to mark tasks as done once you have completed them.
+You can also mark multiple tasks at once by providing their indices separated by spaces.
 - Command format:
 ```
-mark [task number]
+mark [task number 1] [task number 2] [task number 3] ...
 ```
 - Example input:
 ```
-mark 1
+mark 1 2
 ```
 - Expected output:
 ```
 Nice meow!
-I've marked this task as done:
+I've marked these tasks as done:
 [T][X] Buy groceries
+[D][X] Submit report (by: Mon, 30 Sep 2024 6:00pm)
 ```

 ### 6. Unmarking Tasks